KornDevbr/fews-blogs/README.md

 ## Website must include
 1. Homepage(index.php) with articles inside it.
-2. Logged in hompage with articles inside it.
+2. Logged in homepage with articles inside it.
 3. Own articles page with an opportunity to add/edit/delete content (articles).
 4. About US page.
 5. ...